Women in firefighting: Canada

 The oldest fire department and fire insurance company as well as the longest-serving firefighters in Canada originated in Nova Scotia.
 The terms "smoke-eaters" and "leather lungs" were used to describe firemen who had no need to come out for fresh air, and this success was attributed to male facial hair that was thought to act as a "watery sponge" that held fresh air.
 Since they lacked this facial hair, women were unable to earn these titles.

 In the late 1800s, many fire halls, including ones in Nova Scotia, united to compete in sports and physical challenges relating to fire fighting.
 However, it would not be until over one hundred years later, during the feminist movements of the 1960s, that the absence of women in contact sports was questioned.

 A "boys' club" culture existed in many fire departments, as the majority of the firefighters were white males.
 The firefighters were held to strict standards and were fined (or could even be fired) for spitting on the floor, being late to meetings, and being drunk on or off duty.
 However, many of the firefighters would support each other by not reporting another member when they were intoxicated.

 In 1999, the Supreme Court of Canada ruled in British Columbia (Public Service Employee Relations Commission) v.
 BCGSEU that a mandatory fitness test for those seeking to become firefighters in British Columbia unfairly discriminated against women.
 The test had been based on the physiology of male firefighters.
 The Court ruled that employers must show that any required workplace tests are necessary, and that there has been some effort to accommodate individuals.

 Female-focused camps to train young women in firefighting skills have been created by fire departments in Ottawa and London, Ontario, and have led to similar camps being established in the U.S.

 Currently, only 3% of firefighters in Canada are women.
 Many female firefighters have reported facing resistance when they try to move up in rank, feeling the need to be overqualified in order to compensate for their gender and to prove that they were hired based on merit and not simply an attempt at diversification.
 Female firefighters also report experiencing bullying, harassment, and sexual harassment on the job.

 France

+Françoise Mabille was the first french woman to be a volunteer at the Barentin (Normandy) fire department in 1976.
+She became a full-time firefighter in 1994, and was retired in 2011.

 In 2015, 3% of firefighters were women, with 6.4% of these women holding the title of fire officer.